JavierValladaresCo/Cochamo_PowerBI/README.md

-# Data Visualization related to vehicle permit revenues in Monicipalidad de Cochamó.
+# Data Visualization related to vehicle permit revenues of municipality of Cochamó.

-description
+The purpose of this project is to present important data visualizations of revenue of municipality of Cochamó, in order to observe the evolution of the municipality over time.
+The data used was obtained from [datos.gob](https://datos.gob.cl/).

 ![Municipalidad de Cochamo](/Images/escudocochamo-1.png "Municipalidad de Cochamo")